|Mineralstate Test Details for Ordering|

 Is hair mineral analysis an accurate testing method?

-The effectiveness of the hair mineral analysis for showing mineral and element levels; it is an approach that has been proven to be an extremely accurate and valid technique, however, the accuracy and validity of the test’s ability to make predictions is actually overlooked and misinterpreted sometimes.
+The effectiveness and Validity of hair mineral analysis for showing mineral and element levels; it is an approach that has been proven to be an extremely accurate and validated technique, however, this accurate and valid test’s ability to make predictions is actually overlooked and misinterpreted sometimes.

 It is a worthwhile test for researchers and physicians, but is dependent on the lab being accurate; you are reliant on the labs correct interpretation of the results.

 Furthermore, research into the science: hair mineral analysis has been ongoing for over 40 years, becoming ever more accurate, using modern methods and improved HTMA procedures the accuracy of laboratories has increased and consequently so has the doctor’s data for practitioners.

 An important subject often discussed related to a hair test, is whether it’s accurate; is really regarding whether the lab washes the hair.
 Critics do not differentiate between procedures that will produce different results if this fact is not taken into account.

 Hair mineral analysis is very accurate and considered a valid tool, so long as the lab does not wash the hair, as when washed this removes some of the minerals (standard laboratory procedure).